ClementNerma/Rave/docs/cooking.md

 The toolchain is split into several tools called _modules_.
 Each module has a specific purpose, and some are inter-connected.
 When we decide to build our program, we use the _builder_, which is itself a set of sub-modules.

 When we decide to run our code, we have several options.
 One of them is to _compile_ the program, which means we turn the source code into a file we can run distinctly.
 Once it is done, we can remove the source files, share the program with other people, etc.

+For desktop applications, we will compile our source code in order to make it work for Windows, Mac OS and Linux at once.
+This way, we can get great performances without installing any additional tools like the Java runtime or anything else.

 ### How to compile?